 Fast forward to March, when I started receiving emails from Verizon about my account.
 They wanted to know why I hadn't paid my bill for January and February?!
 It turns out that my account had never been cancelled when I was at the store on December 29th, and even though not a single call or text had been sent from my account, they still wanted my monthly fee!
 I spent hours on the phone trying to work it all out, to finally be told in the end that I was responsible for January and February, but they would end my account now, and there would be nothing else needed between us.
 So, I'm now over $300 for Jan and Feb, but I was done with Verizon.

 However, I'm going to do everything that I possibly can to never give Verizon another DIME of my money.
 They have had enough!
 (For the record, Verizon admits that they have records of me talking about cancelling my service on the 29th, both in person and with customer service and in person, but they say that it must be my fault that the service wasn't cancelled, that I changed my mind, but that was never entered into the records somehow!)

-After that, I got a substantial bill for the 'free' service of hooking up the lines (which already existed) at the new location, and tried everything to contact a business billing complaint person/department - to no avail.
+PENN YAN, NEW YORK -- How does one work with Verizon if there's a problem?
+And, when isn't there a problem?
+We went through an awful time trying to get the new lines turned on in our new business location in January.
+They forgot to put us on the schedule, and we had no service for three days, and no apologies.
+After that, I got a substantial bill for the "free" service of hooking up the lines (which already existed) at the new location and tried everything to contact a business billing complaint person/department - to no avail.
 I have emailed, and called and called, and been on hold for what totals hours by now.

 After a disconnect notice, I spent nearly thirty minutes on the phone trying to work this out more than ten days ago.
 I paid the bill portion we agreed with, which I wasn't able to do online - despite all the requests that I go online and pay it.
 It wouldn't work for a business line.
 At any rate, I did mail a check, told the woman that it was mailed, and that someone needed to contact me about the balance of the bill, as I disputed it.